NEhIL06/The-Better-Hack/README.md

 Gemma-3-4B: For generating personalized food recommendations<br>
 Grok API: For cooking instructions and recipes<br>
-Unsloth.ai: For efficient fine-tuning and optimization<br>
+Unsloth.ai: For efficient fine-tuning and optimization

 *